couchbaselabs/hands_on_n1ql/content/slide-83.md

-# Query to invert json hierarchies.

-Query to invert the JSON hierarchy.
+# Part 4 : Inversion of JSON hierarchies.

+## Inverting hierarchies

+To invert display order for nested data.

+Create a new document where the top attributes contain information present in the nested attributes of the original document.
+Reverse the order of nested attributes for a given document.
 The sample data contains customer info with multiple orders per customer, having orders that consists of multiple parts.

-See the query plan.

 <pre id="example">
-from (
-from customer_profile c unnest c.orders o unnest o.parts p
-group by p.part_info, o.order_info
-select p.part_info, o.order_info, array_agg(c.cust_info) as customers
-) s
-group by s.part_info
-select {"part_info": s.part_info, "orders": array_agg({"order_info": s.order_info, "customers": s.customers})} as part
+select * from customer_profile limit 1;

 </pre>